TPopovich/LoL-a/receipes/001_basics_movements/001a_details_a.md

 If you enter the "v" command you will enter the nano or vi editor - wait on doing that as you dont know how to exit the editor.

 12) Type: ls -alt
-now you will time sorted file lists, the ones you created last at the top, the -t option is time sort and you can also add an r for `ls -altr` to reverse the sort order.
+    </br>now you will time sorted file lists, the ones you created last at the top, the -t option is time sort
+and you can also add an r for `ls -altr` to reverse the sort order.

-13) WOW; we have covered the five most essential Linux commands: man, ls, cd, pwd and more/less to page long files.
+13) echo "WOW"; </br> we have covered the five most essential Linux commands: man, ls, cd, pwd and more/less to page long files.
 14) Type: cd /lib ; ls -FCR | less
-TIP: use more if less is not available.
+    </br>TIP: use more if less is not available.
 You changed directory to /ls, then added another command (ls pipe more), separated by the semi-colon to stick a sequential set of commands on one line.
 The semi-colon tells the shell to do the first command namely the `cd` and when that is fully finished move to the next command `here ls pipe more` next.